This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Franz Josef

-If you’re a luxury traveler the Te Waonui Forest Retreat is pure happiness.
-The entire retreat is surrounded by lush forest and from your balcony, you’ll be able to hear the sound of nature.
-Rooms are also large and well decorated.
-It’s the perfect place to enjoy the beautiful west coast – if you can afford the hefty price tag that is!
+If you’re a luxury traveler, the Te Waonui Forest Retreat is pure bliss!
+The entire retreat is surrounded by lush forest, and you’ll be able to hear the sounds of nature right from your balcony.
+Rooms are also large and well decorated, and you’ll also have access to their state-of-the-art spa during your stay, offering massages, facials, and more.

 Renting a Car, Campervan, or Motorhome in New Zealand